-- Cooking spray (I use Misto)
+- Cooking spray I use Misto

-- Non-fat Greek yogurt, for topping (optional)
+- Greek yogurt for topping (optional)

 - Slowly pour liquid mixture in the corner of the baking dish without disturbing the set up.
-If you pour the liquid abruptly in the middle of the dish, all fruit might float on top.
+If you pour the liquid abruptly in the middle of the dish, all fruit might float to the top.
 We are looking for evenly distributed fruits and sweetness in every slice.

-- Cut into 9 slices and serve hot, warm or cold with a dollop of fat-free Greek yogurt if desired.
+- Cut into 9 slices and serve hot, warm or cold with a dollop of Greek yogurt if desired.
 You can also dig in with a spoon right away.
 The bake won't be completely set but still delicious.